 Both hemp and marijuana are cannabis plants.
 Think of it as a family tree: at the top, there is cannabis, followed by the three cannabis species, Cannabis sativa, Cannabis ruderalis, and Cannabis indica.
 Underneath C. sativa are hemp and marijuana.
 While they derive from the same family, hemp and marijuana are different plants.
 They vary in cultivation, application, and, most importantly, chemical makeup.

 The legal distinction between hemp and marijuana is determined by the levels of THC in the plant.
 THC is the psychoactive compound that creates the high marijuana is infamous for.
 Marijuana is bred to have high levels of THC while hemp is bred to have low levels of THC.
 The final product of hemp must have less than 0.3% THC; anything above 0.3% is considered a product of marijuana.

-Provided that these two requirements are met, CBD is legal in the United States.
+With all of this being said: yes, CBD is legal in the United States.